Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is two sentences: the first lists what the tool returns, the second gives usage guidance and a sibling reference.
-It is concise, front-loaded with the purpose, and contains no wasted words.
+The description is two sentences: the first lists the returned information, the second gives usage guidance.
+Every sentence is essential and there is no redundancy.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.